 With all the challenges stacked up against a small business, who has time to worry about something like cybersecurity?
-Well, every small business owner better, because based on a report from Inc. Magazine, 60 percent of small businesses fold within six months of a cyberattack.
+Well, according to most cybersecurity services, every small business owner better, because based on a report from Inc. Magazine, 60 percent of small businesses fold within six months of a cyberattack.
 Imagine that, survive all the long odds only to be undone by a hacker.

 A WAF operates through a set of rules often called policies.
 These policies aim to protect against vulnerabilities in the application by filtering out malicious traffic.
 The value of a WAF comes in part from the speed and ease with which policy modification can be implemented, allowing for faster response to varying attack vectors; during a DDoS attack, rate limiting can be quickly implemented by modifying WAF policies.
 Make sure to check out Alert Logic’s WAF as a service provides enterprise-grade security.

 There are a wide variety of cyberattack scenarios that SMBs should be concerned with, some of the more common ones include: